PEOPLE

-Dr Sonya Deschênes, Assistant Professor and Lab Director
+Dr Sonya Deschênes, Associate Professor and Lab Director

 Sonya currently teaches health psychology at the undergraduate and postgraduate levels and has previously taught modules on introductory psychology, social psychology, and psychosocial aspects of disease.
 Off campus, Sonya enjoys spending time with her family, hiking and being outdoors, and soap making.